Ryhox/my-website/README.md

- - Update: 15.05 - Remade the Maintance side and also made it compatible with the Phone - (I hope...)
+ - Update: 23.05: I made the Title screen on https.//ryhox.xyz where you can select. im okay with the Design better then before?